 Foreign Attorneys Applying as Transfer Applicants - FALL SEMESTER ONLY

-Foreign-educated lawyers may apply as transfer students to our Accelerated J.D. for Foreign Attorney program (FALL only) without having to take the LSAT.
+Foreign-educated lawyers may apply as transfer students to our Accelerated J.D. for Foreign Attorney program (FALL entry only) without having to take the LSAT.
 Applicants must use the transfer application available each year December 1 for fall entry only.
+The deadline to apply is August 1.
 If accepted into the College of Law as a transfer candidate, the Associate Dean for Academic Affairs may grant up to 29 academic credits toward a Stetson JD degree.
 The credits may be used to satisfy elective credits.
 The Transfer Credit Policy can be found at www.law.stetson.edu/policies.
 Detailed information on the program can be found at http://www.stetson.edu/law/international/home/accelerated-jd-program.php.

 Applicants whose native language is not English and who have not completed an undergraduate degree at an English-speaking institution must submit a TOEFL score of at least 100 on the Internet-based test.
 TOEFL scores are valid for three years.
 For TOEFL information, visit www.ets.org.
 Fluency in English may also be established by alternative assessment such as scoring at least a 7 in IELTS.
 For more information, visit www.ielts.org.